SymfonyCasts/symfony5/sfcasts/ep1/webpack-encore-usage.md

 ## What Else can Encore Do?

-This is just the tip of the iceberg of what Webpack Encore can do.
-It can also minimize your files for production, supports Sass or LESS files, comes with React and Vue.js support, has automatic filename versioning and more.
+This is just the start of what Webpack Encore can do.
+It can also minimize your files for production, supports Sass or LESS compiling, comes with React and Vue.js support, has automatic filename versioning and more.
 To go further, check out our free
 [Webpack Encore tutorial](https://symfonycasts.com/screencast/webpack-encore).

-And... that's it for *this* tutorial.
+And... that's it for this tutorial!
 Congratulations for sticking with me to the end!
 You already understand the most important parts of Symfony.
 In the next tutorial, we're going unlock even *more* of your Symfony potential by uncovering the secrets of services.
 You'll be unstoppable.

-As always, if you have questions, problems or a really funny story, preferably involving your cat, we would *love* to hear it.
+As always, if you have questions, problems or have a really funny story - especially if it involves your cat - we would *love* to hear from you in the comments.

 Alright friends - seeya next time!